passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

 ### Supported environment variables
-List of [environment variables](/configure/environment/reference.html){:target="_blank"} that can be received as docker secret and the matching docker secret path environment variable:
+List of [environment variables](/configure/environment/reference.html){:target="_blank"} that can be received as Docker secret and the matching Docker secret path environment variable:

 | PASSBOLT ENV VAR                         | DOCKER SECRET ENV VAR                                                     |
 | ---------------------------------------- | ------------------------------------------------------------------------- |